Technical Glossary

 302 (Temporary Redirect)

 Indicates that the requested resource is temporarily located at a different URL.
+Search engines will not update their links to point to the new URL.

-Example Scenario:
+Example Scenario

 A page is temporarily unavailable due to maintenance, so users are redirected to a maintenance page.